grantwill74/notes-on-algorithm-design/slides/module_1_2/module_1_2.md

 # Before the midterm

-1. You will be able to understand Bachmann-Landau notation (i.e., Big-O, Big-ϴ, small-o, etc.).
-You will be able to demonstrate this understanding by proving that algorithms have a given runtime bound.
+1. You will be able to write relevant set-theoretic and inductive proofs for this class, both to prove correctness and to prove runtime-bounds.
+You will be able to demonstrate understand Bachmann-Landau notation (i.e., Big-O, Big-ϴ, small-o, etc.) needed to describe the latter.
-2. You will be able to implement and analyze a self-balancing tree, specifically a scapegoat tree, modify it to fit problem-specific constraints, and compare it to the performance of other data structures.
+2. You will learn the divide and conquer concept, how to recognize such algorithms, and how to prove their runtime using the *master theorem*.
-3. You will learn the divide and conquer concept, how to recognize such algorithms, and how to prove their runtime using the *master theorem*.
+3. You will be able to implement and analyze a self-balancing tree, specifically a scapegoat tree, modify it to fit problem-specific constraints, and compare it to the performance of other data structures.
 4. You will learn about complexity categories, such as P, NP, and NP-complete.
 You will learn how to determine and prove which category a problem belongs to.

 ---